Jendayi Frazer: Background

 Frazer's tenure as Assistant Secretary of State was a controversial one: She was considered one of the most powerful and outspoken Assistant Secretaries in the Bush Administration.
 Yet, an August 2009 report by the State Department's Office of the Inspector General reviewed 50 years of Africa policy and criticized the Africa Bureau describing it as low resourced and being hobbled by low morale, and a lack of qualified personnel and a "failed" public diplomacy program.
 The report focused on 50 years of the bureau's history and not specifically Frazer's tenure.
 The Inspector General's office criticized the Africa Bureau while Africa policy under the Bush Administration was widely heralded as one of the Administration's most successful foreign policy achievements.
 John Bolton, the Bush Administration's Ambassador to the United Nations, accused Frazer of setting back his plans to end the U.N.
 Mission in Eritrea-Ethiopia that monitored and acted as an interposition force along the disputed border between Ethiopia and Eritrea by unilaterally deciding that the 2002 decision of the Ethiopian-Eritrean Boundary Commission should be cast aside to favor Ethiopia's position.
 Frazer disputed Bolton's claim since U.S. policy continued to recognize the EEBC decision.

-Frazer has also been accused of quietly encouraging Ethiopia's decision to militarily intervene in Somalia in late 2006, a contradiction of the administration's official position.
-A WikiLeaks cable provides the notes from a 2006 meeting between an official with the UN Mission in Ethiopia and Eritrea and former Assistant Secretary of State for African Affairs Frazer.
-According to these notes, Frazer describes the worst-case scenario of the Islamic Courts Union (an umbrella group of Eritrean-supported militias) defeating the Transitional Federal Government as having "a major negative impact on the Horn" which the US would not allow.

-The US Assistant Secretary's visit to Addis Ababa and meetings with Prime Minister Meles and the presence of Rear Admiral Hunt at her side show Washington's growing concerns about the evolving situation in Somalia and the Region.
-If in the past, the US and Ethiopia had diverging views and strategies on the way forward in Somalia (ref our CC CSX 103 of 21/6/06), the UICs military achievements have definitely led to a rapprochement and to the potential development of a common approach to the problem.
-Any Ethiopian action in Somalia would have Washington's blessing.